Worldwide network of governments and NGOs involved in huge anti-China propaganda campaign – there IS a hybrid war against China

 14 December 2020 | Written by Marcus Reubenstein

-Another article by @Reubenstein reveals and makes transparent the Australian government policy / Murdoch News Corp agenda against China, which in turn reveals a deeper and wider conspiracy of propaganda and aggression from a US UK led western alliance.
+Another article by @Reubenstein reveals and makes transparent the Australian government policy / Murdoch News Corp agenda against China, which in turn reveals a deeper and wider conspiracy of propaganda and aggression from AUKUS axis.
 N.B.
 Best China Info have been kindly allowed to re-publish this by Marcus Reubenstein.
 Another expose of the racist Sinophobic agenda of the US / Raytheon / Arms corp funded ‘ASPI’ – Australian Strategic Policy Institute, the Australian Research Council and Rupert Murdoch / Newscorp.— ChinaBazzar

 Marcus Reubenstein’s article begins: